younix/lchat/README.md

 line chat
 =========

-Line chat is the little and small brother of cii.
-It is a front end for ii-like chat programs.
+lchat (line chat) is a line oriented front end for for ii-like chat programs.
 It uses tail(1) -f to get the chat output in background.

 ![lchat](/lchat.png)